awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 **Existing Active Directory**
 You'll need to connect to an existing network with an Active Directory domain\.
-AD Connector does not support trust with [Single Label Domains](https://support.microsoft.com/en-us/help/2269810/microsoft-support-for-single-label-domains)\.
+AD Connector does not support [Single Label Domains](https://support.microsoft.com/en-us/help/2269810/microsoft-support-for-single-label-domains)\.
 The functional level of this domain must be `Windows Server 2003` or higher\.
 AD Connector also supports connecting to a domain hosted on an Amazon EC2 instance\.
 AD Connector does not support Read\-only domain controllers \(RODC\) when used in combination with the Amazon EC2 domain\-join feature\.